W

 'art at peoples prices'.

-I believe the days of fine art being elite, exclusive, and cloistered is over.
+I believe the days of fine art being elite, exclusive, and cloistered

-Now almost everyone has colors, surfaces and leak proof houses to hold art.
+Now almost everyone has colors, surfaces and leak proof houses to

-I often hear from folks ''I'm angry at men'' or that my MEN, MEN, MEN Series
+I often hear from folks ''I'm angry at men'' or that my MEN, MEN,

 is rage filled.